 Marie Demafelis, Secretary (email)

-A Business Entrepreneur.
-Been a Christian professional with over (20) years’ experience in development and relief work, She has also significant knowledge and experience in NGO management.
-She has developed good inter personal or people skills, good leadership and management skills.
+Marie is a entrepreneur with over 20 years of experience in development and relief work.
+She has also significant knowledge and experience in non-profit management.

 ➢ Strategy management